The

 the sculptor was Sir Edward Alfred Brisco Drury.
 Details are to be found

 in the Hertfordshire Mercury dated 10th November 2000.
-See also the
+Above the inscription

 War Memorial site.